South Bend, Indiana minor league baseball history: Central League 1903–1912

 The South Bend Green Stockings were Charter members of the Class B level Central League in 1903.
-With a record of 88–50, the Green Stockings placed 2nd in the Central League.
+With a record of 88–50, the Green Stockings placed second in the Central League.
 The Green Stockings' manager was Angus Grant, who had managed the semi–professional team of the same name that preceded the 1903 Green Stockings.
 Grant would begin an eight–year tenure as South Bend manager, where he compiled 504 total wins.
-South Bend finished 1.0 games behind the 1st place Fort Wayne Railroaders and ahead of the Anderson/Grand Rapids Orphans (48–92), Dayton Veterans (61–76) Evansville River Rats (64–68), Marion Oilworkers (71–65), Terre Haute Hottentots (58–80) and Wheeling Stogies (69–68) in the final standings.
+South Bend finished 1.0 games behind the first place Fort Wayne Railroaders and ahead of the Anderson/Grand Rapids Orphans (48–92), Dayton Veterans (61–76) Evansville River Rats (64–68), Marion Oilworkers (71–65), Terre Haute Hottentots (58–80) and Wheeling Stogies (69–68) in the final standings.
 The Green Stockings began play at Springbrook Park, where they would play all home games through 1932.

-Becoming the South Bend Greens in the 1904 Central League, South Bend placed 3rd in the league standings.
+Becoming the South Bend Greens in the 1904 Central League, South Bend placed third in the league standings.
 The Greens finished with a record of 75–65 in the Central League, continuing under manager Angus Grant.

 The 1905 South Bend Greens continued play as members of the Class B level Central League.
-Managed by Angus Grant, the Greens placed 3rd in the league with a 77–62 regular season record.
-South Bend finished 5.5 games behind the 1st place Wheeling Stogies.
+Managed by Angus Grant, the Greens placed third in the league with a 77–62 regular season record.
+South Bend finished 5.5 games behind the first place Wheeling Stogies.

-The South Bend Greens placed 7th in the eight–team 1906 Central League.
-South Bend finished with a record of 62–88, under Angus Grant, finishing 36.5 games behind the 1st place Grand Rapids Wolverines.
+The South Bend Greens placed seventh in the eight–team 1906 Central League.
+South Bend finished with a record of 62–88, under Angus Grant, finishing 36.5 games behind the first place Grand Rapids Wolverines.

 Continuing play in the 1907 Central League, the South Bend Greens finished last in the league standings.
-Managed by Angus Grant,South Bend finished with a 53–86 record to place 8th in the Central League standings, ending the season 35.0 games behind the 1st place Springfield Babes.
+Managed by Angus Grant, South Bend finished with a 53–86 record to place eighth in the Central League standings, ending the season 35.0 games behind the first place Springfield Babes.
 On June 16, 1907, South Bend pitcher Roy Keener pitched a no–hitter against the Dayton Veterans, as South Bend defeated Dayton 4–0.

-In 1908, the South Bend Greens finished in 2nd place in the Central League final standings.
-With a record of 80–60 under manager Angus Grant, South Bend finished 4.0 games behind the Evansville River Rats and 3.0 games ahead of the Dayton Veterans.
+In 1908, the South Bend Greens finished in second place in the Central League final standings.
+With a record of 80–60 under manager Angus Grant, South Bend finished 4.0 games behind the first place Evansville River Rats and 3.0 games ahead of the third place Dayton Veterans.
 South Bend pitcher Cy Alberts pitched a no–hitter on May 11, 1908, as the Greens defeated the Wheeling Stogies 7–0.